ChatGTHB/PatikaJavaPractices/src/_06_SumOfDigitsCalculate/README.md

 # PatikaJavaPractice06
 ```
-We write a program that calculates the sum of the digits of a number.
+A program that calculates the sum of the digits of a number.

 Example: 1643 = 1 + 6 + 4 + 3 = 14
 ```

 ```
-Bir sayının basamak sayılarının toplamını hesaplayan program yazıyoruz.
+Bir sayının basamak sayılarının toplamını hesaplayan program.

 Örnek : 1643 = 1 + 6 + 4 + 3 = 14
 ```